HiveDesk

-District of Columbia Labor Law Guide
+District of Columbia Labor Laws for Business Owners

 The District of Columbia (D.C.) has a diverse and dynamic business environment.
 Being the capital of the United States, D.C. is a hub for various industries, government-related activities, and a growing entrepreneurial ecosystem.
 D.C. offers a strong networking environment with numerous business associations, chambers of commerce, and industry-specific groups that facilitate connections and collaboration.

-Minimum Wage
+$18.40/hrMinimum Wage

 Minimum Wage Mandates

-The minimum wage in D.C is $17 per hour as on July 1, 2023 for all workers, regardless of the size of the employer.
+The minimum wage in D.C. is $17.95 per hour through June 30, 2026.
+Effective July 1, 2026, the minimum wage increases to $18.40 per hour for all workers, regardless of the size of the employer.

 Overtime Rules